Johrespi/apschool/IDEA.md

 CREATE TABLE challenges (
     id BIGINT GENERATED ALWAYS AS IDENTITY PRIMARY KEY, slug TEXT UNIQUE NOT NULL,
+    category TEXT NOT NULL,
     title TEXT NOT NULL,
     description TEXT NOT NULL,
-    difficulty TEXT NOT NULL,
-    category TEXT NOT NULL,
-    packages TEXT[] NOT NULL DEFAULT '{}',
     template TEXT NOT NULL,
     test_code TEXT NOT NULL,
-    hints TEXT[] NOT NULL DEFAULT '{}',
+    hints TEXT NOT NULL DEFAULT '',
-    points INTEGER NOT NULL DEFAULT 10,
+    is_active BOOLEAN NOT NULL DEFAULT true,
-    is_active BOOLEAN NOT NULL DEFAULT TRUE,
+    created_at TIMESTAMPTZ NOT NULL DEFAULT NOW(),
-    created_at TIMESTAMPTZ NOT NULL DEFAULT NOW()
+    updated_at TIMESTAMPTZ NOT NULL DEFAULT NOW()
 );
 ```